williamsongigi69/Marketing-ROI-Prediction/README.md

 TEAM ROI – Final Project Berkeley

 Objectives:

-1)	Improve current forecasting methods (linear regression, historical performance and manual touches based on industry and business knowledge).
-New process is to rely on machine learning to define the best forecasting model and improve accuracy.
+1)	Improve current forecasting methods (linear regression, historical performance and manual touches, based upon industry and business knowledge).
+New process is to rely on machine learning to define the best forecasting model and improve predictive accuracy.

-2)	Forecast the Revenue contribution of individuals sites based on their previous performance.
+2)	Forecast the Revenue contribution of individual sites, based upon their previous performance.

 Premises:
-•	Ad spend is pre-defined as a proposal of overall spend and is given to the analysts by media planners.
+•	Ad spend is pre-defined as a proposal of overall spend and is given to the analysts by media planners within the creative agency.
-•	CPM is also a manual input that is informed by Media Planners, which is the rate pre-negotiated with partners that will run media.
+•	CPM is also a manual input that is informed by Media Planners; it is the rate which is pre-negotiated with partners who will run media.

 To be forecasted:
 1)	Revenue.
 a.
-Once Revenue is forecasted, the other conversions forecast will follow, such as Reservations, Room Nights and ROI.
-Room nights can be defined based on either another model or just based on historical Average Daily Rate and Reservations can be then forecasted based on historical Length of Stay.
+Once Revenue is forecasted, the other conversion forecasts will follow, such as Reservations, Room Nights and ROI.
+Room nights can be defined based upon either another model, or just based upon historical Average Daily Rate.
+Reservations can then be forecasted based upon historical Length of Stay.
 2)	With the Revenue forecasted, we will be able to calculate the projected efficiency metric (ROI or E/R)